danmatthews/feedbackbox-php/README.md

 # FeedbackBox PHP API Wrapper
 This library is a work in progress, pull requests are accepted with thanks.

+## To run tests:

+Create a file called key.txt in the `tests` directory.
+This will be used to inject your API key, but should not be committed to the library.

 ## Install
 Install with [Composer](http://getcomposer.org).